eremeeveugene/LeetCode-CS/README.md

 ## Overview

-This repository contains solutions to LeetCode tasks, implemented in C#.
-Each solution is developed using Test-Driven Development (TDD), an approach that involves writing tests before the actual functional code.
-TDD helps ensure that the code meets the expected outcomes and reduces bugs, making it ideal for algorithmic challenges where precision is key.
+Welcome to my repository of LeetCode solutions, all implemented in C#.
+Each solution is crafted using Test-Driven Development (TDD).
+I start by writing the tests before diving into the actual code, ensuring the solutions meet expected outcomes and minimizing bugs.
+This method is perfect for tackling algorithmic challenges where precision is crucial.

-### Purpose
+## Purpose

-The primary goal of this repository is to provide efficient and well-tested solutions to a wide range of LeetCode problems.
-It serves as a resource for developers looking to improve their problem-solving skills and understanding of algorithms using C#.
+The primary goal of this repository is to improve my own skills and demonstrate my capabilities.
+I am focused on my growth and learning by providing efficient and well-tested solutions to a wide range of LeetCode problems.

+## Time and Space Complexity

+I analyze the time and space complexity using Big O notation for every algorithm solution in this repo.
+This analysis helps me understand the efficiency and scalability of each solution.

 ## Technologies Used